rmhc logo

 Who can stay at Ronald McDonald House?

-Ronald McDonald House Charities Newfoundland and Labrador helps keep families with a sick or injured child close to each other and the care and resources they need, when they need it most.
-We offer safe, low-cost accommodations in a welcoming atmosphere for families who have children receiving medical attention in St. John’s.
+Ronald McDonald House Charities Newfoundland and Labrador provides essential services that remove barriers, strengthen families and promote healing when children need healthcare.
+We offer accommodations in a welcoming atmosphere for families who have children receiving medical attention in St. John’s.
 RMHC NL is conveniently located within a 5 minute walk of the Janeway Children’s Hospital.

 Taking care of a sick or injured child receiving medical treatment can create a lot of worry and fear.
 Whatever the reason is that brought you to our doorstep – we know it’s a challenging time for you and your family.